Chart Color Schemes

 Smithfield is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Smithfield's dwelling structure, as per the latest Census, comprised 79.9% houses and 20.1% other dwellings.
-In comparison, Adelaide metro had 83.7% houses and 16.2% other dwellings.
+Smithfield's dwellings, as per the latest Census, consisted of 79.9% houses and 20.1% other types (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 83.7% houses and 16.2% others.
 Home ownership in Smithfield was at 16.9%, with mortgaged dwellings at 33.0% and rented ones at 50.1%.
-The median monthly mortgage repayment was $1,100, below Adelaide metro's average of $1,300, while the median weekly rent was $260, compared to Adelaide metro's $265.
-Nationally, Smithfield's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,100, below Adelaide metro's $1,300, and the median weekly rent was $260, compared to Adelaide metro's $265.
+Nationally, Smithfield's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing